Going ‘plant-forward’ is all about prioritising plant-based foods in your everyday diet (1-3). Health experts agree that eating more plants…

 - Hazelnuts are a source of monounsaturated fats and fibre, and are naturally low in sugar and sodium.

-- They are a source of copper, magnesium, manganese, thiamin, niacin, folate and vitamin B6, and are a good source of vitamin E.
+- They are a source of copper, magnesium, manganese, thiamin, niacin, and folate, and are a good source of vitamin E.

 Where they are grown